Joseph Otting

-Joseph M. Otting (born 1957) is an American businessman and government official.
+Joseph Michael Otting (born 1957) is an American businessman and government official.
 He served as the 31st Comptroller of the Currency from November 27, 2017 to May 29, 2020.

 Early life and education

 Otting grew up in Maquoketa, Iowa, the son of Grace and James Otting.

 He holds a Bachelor of Arts degree in management from the University of Northern Iowa, which he received in 1981.
 He is also a graduate of the School of Credit and Financial Management, a multi-year program that includes four-weeks of classroom instruction offered by the National Association of Credit Management, which was held at Dartmouth College at the time he attended in 1992.

 Career

 Bank of America and Union Bank

 Otting started his career at Bank of America, where he held positions in branch management, preferred banking, and commercial lending.
 From 1986 to 2001, Otting was with Union Bank, where he held roles including deputy regional vice president, senior vice president, executive vice president, and group head of commercial banking.